googleforgames/open-match-docs/site/content/en/docs/Guides/Matchmaker/frontend.md

 weight: 1
 ---

+This section is work in progress.
+Please revisit later.

 ## Overview

 In an Online Game Service Architecture using Open Match based Matchmaking, the Players will connect to a Game Frontend which will typically perform the following tasks: